THINGS TO DECLUTTER IN OCTOBER

 31 THINGS TO DECLUTTER IN OCTOBER

-- Relationships that don’t serve you – Identify which relationships are important to you, add value to your life and really mean something to you.
+- Relationships that don’t truly support you – Identify which relationships are important to you, add value to your life and really mean something to you.
 Build and strengthen these and find ways to filter out the relationships that aren’t based on mutual support, trust and respect.
+Always be kind and there for others but you don’t have to be the one that always gives out.

-- Keyrings you don’t need – Whilst you’re at it, check whether you still need the keys too.
+- Keyrings you don’t need – Whilst you’re at it, check whether you still need all the keys too!
+Clutter doesn’t have to be big or expensive.
+Little things contribute to the clutter in our life too.

-- Your kitchen junk drawer – We all have one of these.
-It’s a catch-all drawer that needs sorting out from time to time.
+- Your kitchen junk drawer – We all have one of these although it might not be a drawer and it might not be in your kitchen.
+It’s a catch-all place where you dump stuff that needs sorting out from time to time.
 Do it this month!

-- The storage drawer under your bed – Out of season clothing, spare bedding, extra blankets?
+- The storage under your bed – Out of season clothing, spare bedding, extra blankets?
 Work out what you need to keep and donate/throw/recycle the rest.
+Just because you can’t see the clutter under your bed doesn’t mean it isn’t there.
+Same goes for any other cupboards, drawers or spaces where your clutter might be lurking unseen!

 - Tools that you don’t use – If you don’t know how to use them, have never used them or they’re broken, do you really need to keep them?